hhnnhh/berlin_datascience_lab/README.md

 ## Installation
-The basic setup such as requirements.txt, baseline_model.py for Logistic Regression and data_prep are contributions by [Marielle Dado](https://github.com/marielledado), extensions in basic_model.py for Support Vector Machine, Random Forest Classifier and hyperparameter tuning by Hannah Bohle.
+The basic setup such as requirements.txt, [data preparation]((emissionscheck_alb/data_prep.py)) and [basic model setup](emissionscheck_alb/baseline_model.py) setup with preprocessing pipeline for Logistic Regression and SVC are contributions by [Marielle Dado](https://github.com/marielledado), extensions in model setup for Random Forest Classifier and hyperparameter tuning options by Hannah Bohle.

 1. Clone or download this repo